kelseyhightower/code-snippets/swarm-cluster-state-manager/README.md

 ## Usage

+The following tutorial assumes you have [created a Docker Swarm cluster using Docker Machine](https://docs.docker.com/swarm/install-w-machine).

 ### Start the swarm cluster state manager

 Edit the `docker-compose.yml` file and replace `SWARM_MASTER_IP` with the swarm-master IP address.